Treatment for a Failed Root Canal

-One oral surgical procedure that most patients have heard of is a root canal.
+Root canals are a common dental procedure that aims to remove all of the infected portions of a tooth’s pulp.
 This procedure is necessary when an infection has developed inside the canal that runs in the middle of the tooth root.
-Root canal therapy can be extremely beneficial when the problem is identified early; however, in some cases, the infection may persist after therapy, and an additional surgical procedure is necessary to solve the problem.
+Root canal therapy can be extremely beneficial when the problem is identified early.
+In some cases, the infection may persist after therapy, and an additional surgical procedure is necessary.

-An apicoectomy is an oral surgical treatment performed by an oral and maxillofacial surgeon and is necessary when root canal therapy can not solve an infection inside the tooth root.
-This procedure can be performed on any tooth at any location in the mouth, whether the infection is located inside the front teeth, which have one root, or in the premolars and molars at the back of the mouth, which have two or three roots.
+An apicoectomy is an oral surgical treatment performed by an oral and maxillofacial surgeon that can be performed on any tooth at any location in the mouth.
+The infection can be located inside the front teeth, which have one root, or in the premolars and molars at the back of the mouth, which have two or three roots.

 Infections inside the tooth root cannot be easily seen from the outside because they occur deep within the canal of the root.
 This canal acts as a roadway for nerves and blood vessels between the apex of the root (the tip) and the inside of the crown, also known as the pulp chamber.

-Many times, infections within the tooth root can be solved with root canal therapy; however, if the tooth develops another infection after treatment or the problem persists, an apicoectomy is usually recommended.
+Root canal therapy is often a very effective way to treat infected dental pulp.
+However, if the tooth develops another infection after treatment or the problem persists, an apicoectomy is usually recommended.
 This treatment, also known as endodontic microsurgery, ensures that the tooth root does not develop additional infections or complications.

 If an infection inside the tooth root is not treated properly, the result may be the complete loss of the tooth.
 By treating the damaged tooth with an apicoectomy procedure, an oral and maxillofacial surgeon can mitigate the problem and help the patient avoid tooth extraction.
 Every patient’s teeth are unique to their mouths, and the structure and shape of some teeth increase their risk for infection.
-If your teeth exhibit any of the following characteristics, an apicoectomy may be recommended following root canal therapy:
+If your teeth exhibit any of the following characteristics, an apicoectomy may be recommended: